ENME480/Lab-Code/Week 6 - Forward Kinematics/Studio-6_1-FK-Gazebo.md

 Set 4: ```[90 -60 30 20 10 50]```

 Set 5: ```[0 -90 0 0 0 0]``` (robot should be upright)

+## Submission

+1. Show a screenshot of the base plate with the robot

+2. Show the DH Table for the robot

+3. Show a figure with frames and axes marked

+4. For each test case, show:

+- The set of joint angle values (θ1, θ2, θ3, θ4, θ5, θ6)
+- The final transformation matrix (from Python script).
+You can add it as a readable image of the output window as well.
+- The calculated pose from DH table in simulation vs the pose from ```tf```
+- The scalar error

+5. Discuss the sources of error

+6. An appendix to show your scripts

+- ```enme480_fk.xacro```
+- FK publisher
+- ```tf``` subscriber